Hair theft: Sexual hair crime

 Not all hair theft is motivated by commercial desire.
 Sexually motivated hair theft has also been reported – the work of hair fetishists known in the 19th century as "plait cutters" or "hair despoilers".
-They were said to cut off the braids or tresses of girls attending public gatherings, and to take their prizes home to be touched, caressed, and admired.
-Hair fetishists also collected commercially available hair products, blurring the distinction between sexual fetishism, and a widespread 19th century consumer culture that endorsed "collecting, hoarding, displaying, desiring, fondling, possessing and continually looking."
+They were said to cut off the braids or tresses of women or girls in public spaces, and to take their prizes home to be touched, caressed, and admired.
+Hair fetishists also collected commercially available hair products, blurring the distinction between sexual fetishism and a widespread 19th century consumer culture that endorsed "collecting, hoarding, displaying, desiring, fondling, possessing and continually looking."

 In one case reported by The Hairdresser's Journal, a well-to-do German "hair fancier" was caught after a campaign of hair stealing, and was found to have an "immense number of beautiful locks [of hair]" in his home.
 The locks were arranged in a cabinet which resembled a museum, "together with all particulars of the fair one's name, age, place of residence, and station in life [...] in each ? [sic]placed packet containing a lock of ravished hair."